PRESENTED BY METROPOLIS ENSEMBLE, NONESUCH RECORDS, NEW AMSTERDAM RECORDS, AND WILLIAM BRITTELLE

 Electro-acoustic music ranging from experimental jazz, sound-art, hacked theremins, custom built synthesizers, interactive computer music installations, and post-classical works, including the World Premiere of a new piece written by Brittelle for synthesizer and harpsichord entitled "Lost in Norfair” (an ode to the original Metroid video game) for the occasion.

-Other composer/performers and electronic artists include: Lea Bertucci, Jakub Ciupinski, Seth Cluett, Dani Dobkin, Jordan Dodson, Erika Dohi, Chris Fishman, JK Kim, Molly Joyce, Topu Lyo and Live Footage, Susanna Hancock, Daniel Fishkin, Ryan Francis, Ian Rosenbaum, Jay Sorce, Singularity (saxophone quartet) and Immanuel Wilkins.
+Other composer/performers and electronic artists include: Lea Bertucci, Jakub Ciupinski, Seth Cluett, Dani Dobkin, Jordan Dodson, Erika Dohi, Chris Fishman, JK Kim, Molly Joyce, Live Footage and Danny Meyer, Susanna Hancock, Daniel Fishkin, Ryan Francis, Ian Rosenbaum, Jay Sorce, Singularity (saxophone quartet) and Immanuel Wilkins.

 Additionally, selections of music from Daniel Wohl's new album, État, (also recently released through Nonesuch/New Amsterdam Records) will be played, along with a live performance of his Mutations in Plainchant (with the saxophone quartet Singularity).